IDAES/idaes-pse/docs/howto/data_management_framework/index.rst

         ]
     }

+.. note:: Make sure you pick a unique string for the ``name`` field, since this will be the key by which this
+    publication and associated data are found.
+Using the same name for different publications will result in one overwriting the other and other bad behavior.

 The `dataset.json` above referred to one file that had the text of the publication and one file with comma-separated values of the data.
 Copy or move all these files into the same directory, let's call it `DataDir`, whose contents will now be: